bowardzhang/CalendarSync/README.md

 4. Rename the downloaded JSON file to  `credentials.json`  and place it in the Python script folder.

 ### Open Issue
-1. If an event in Outlook is deleted, it cannot be automatically deleted in Google calendar.
-The reason is that the program has no information of deleted Outlook events.
+1. If a single event of a series in Outlook is deleted, it cannot be automatically deleted in Google calendar.
+This could be done in the future.